Technology and Spirituality

 contradictions, of Yin and Yang, such opposing views remain a useful heuristic

 tool, and it shows us the contradictory logic of technological progress.
-For

-every new power and possibility that it brings, technological progress takes away
+every new power and possibility that it brings, technological progress takes

 some other part of our humanity.
 Perhaps in order to survive in the high-stress